CRivlaldo/brief-nlp-list/README.md

 # brief-nlp-list

 An idea of this list is to have a minimal set of resources dedicated to Natural Language Processing must have to study.
-And to provide several links for further studying.
+Several links for further studying are provided in the end of this page.

 ## Books